 Greenland Forbidden Coast

-Sailing to Greenland
+Sailing in East Greenland

 The stretch of coast between Angmagssalik and Scoresby Sound is considered one of the most challenging in Greenland.
 The mountains rise almost vertically from the sea to form a narrow bulwark, with rifts through with active glaciers expel large quantities of ice.
 Here are the highest mountains in the Arctic with some of the longest and most ice-filled fjords.
 This is the polar bear and narwhals dominion.
 A place that only a few hardy adventurers in the annals of Arctic exploration have ever deigned to challenge.